 A quick summary of much that has happened since late March:

-- Our FOCUS Forums are on hold for the time being.
-We are investigating the option to conduct virtual forums and hope to begin to do so in the near future.
+- Our FOCUS Forums have been hold but we are investigating the option to conduct virtual forums and hope to begin to do so in the near future.
 We have been working with our SU Community Link intern on a final report on the survey we conducted earlier this year on potential topic areas of interest for our forums.

 - We are in the initial stages of planning, together with Syracuse University’s Office of Community Engagement and the City of Syracuse, our very popular Citizens Academy to be held this Fall.
 Citizens Academy is an eight-week program that introduces people from all walks of life to the operations of local government and the people who make it work.
 More than 400 people have been through the Academy and we look forward to opening the application process again as soon as possible.
 The specifics on how we will proceed with this program will be ironed out as we learn more about how we reopen Onondaga County and the City of Syracuse.